The Shifting Sands of Field Service Management

 The Average State of Play in Field Service Today

-The research also reveals that move from field service being a cost-centre within an organisation to becoming a profit centre is now almost entirely complete, and this too has, of course, had an impact on the metrics field service companies are actively measuring.
+Even for those companies yet to move towards such advanced service strategies, the overwhelming majority of field service companies now operate as a profit centre compared to the previous traditional position of field service as a cost centre.
+This transition at large is now almost entirely complete, and it too has, of course, had an impact on the metrics field service companies are actively measuring.

 The fact that just under a fifth of companies now identify a KPI based around profit as the most critical KPI they measure for their business is another signifier of this.
 However, perhaps more crucially, we see the shift in importance from field service KPIs being purely operationally focussed to being far more focused on delivering customer satisfaction.
 Indeed, the shift towards a customer-centric approach to service is undoubtedly beginning to take hold.

 That almost two-thirds (65%) of organisations identified customer satisfaction as either equal to or higher than operational efficiency is undoubtedly a testament to this.
 Equally, so too is that the data reveals that 91% of companies stated that NPS or another alternative CSAT KPI was one of the most crucial metrics they measure – or that 90% of companies use their field service engineers to collect such data from their customers.
 However, it is good to see that there is not a full pendulum swing here away from the metrics that track an organisations ability to deliver service efficiently.

 When it comes to the most critical single KPI organisations tracked the majority of respondent companies still put operational efficiency-focused metrics as their number one priority.